 Leg Back Stretch

-People with knee pain have difficult time doing knee stretches.
-You are lying on the side, bend your leg at 90 and then you will bring that leg back.
-You are looking for light stretch in the front of the thigh and it might even happen in the front of the hip.
-Hold for about 20 seconds going twice on each side alternating back and forth.
-If you find it difficult to hold your leg up, you can rest your leg on a pillow as long as you still have that stretch in the front of the thigh and then the front of the hip.
+People with knee pain often have difficulty doing knee stretches.
+Lie on your side, bend your leg to 90 degrees, and then pull your leg back.
+Look for a light stretch in the front of your thigh or the front of your hip.
+Hold for about 20 seconds, alternating twice on each side.
+If you find it difficult to hold your leg up, rest your leg on a pillow, providing you still feel the stretch in the front of your thigh and hip.

 #3 – Leg Straightener

-This exercise complements the first one that we went through so we got both knees bent.
-In this exercise, you try to straighten one leg out as much as you can.
-You will fully straighten the leg out or whatever point you can where you can feel resistance, hold it and then bend it back.
-You will do 5 repetitions in a smooth controlled movement.
+This exercise complements the first one that we went through.
+In this exercise, try to straighten one leg out as much as you can.
+You will fully extend the leg or go to whatever point you can feel resistance.
+Hold this position, and then bend your leg back to the starting position.
+Do 5 repetitions in a smooth controlled movement.
 Hold the end position for 2 seconds.

 #4 – Wall Press

-You will do an isometric contraction or isometric strengthening exercise.
-You will move towards the wall and then press up against the wall but you will not be moving anywhere.
-You are doing an isometric contraction so the muscles are active around the knee like in the quads but there are no changes in the joint angle.
-You are working the muscles and the knees in the safe position.
+Do an isometric contraction or isometric strengthening exercise.
+Move towards a wall, press up against the wall but do not move anywhere.
+This is an isometric contraction, so the muscles are active around your knees, but there are no changes in the joint angle.
+You are working the muscles and the knees in a safe position.

 You can change to different angles.
 For instance, you can move from 90 degrees to 100 degrees angle and then press into the wall.
-You can feel that your quads are activated and you are working on strengthening the range of motion of the knee.
-You will push for 5 seconds.
-Do not push to maximum.
-Push for about 50% up to 80% strength.
-You will do 5 repetitions at one angle and then you can go through different angles.
+You should feel that your quads are activated.
+Push for 5 seconds.
+Push for about 50% up to 80% of your maximum strength.
+Do 5 repetitions at one angle and then you can go through different angles.

-If you are suffering from any kind of knee discomfort and want to permanently end the soreness, then check out the Fix My Knee Pain program here:
+If you are suffering from any kind of knee discomfort and want to permanently end the soreness, then click here to check out the Fix My Knee Pain program.